-What Has Been Affected & How
+What Military Benefits Have Been Affected & How

 For those outside of the military, it may be surprising to see just how much is affected for service members when the government shuts down.
 We take a look a look at the details of what has happened in the past below.

 When the government shut down in 2013, the VA issued a statement that should the closure last more than a couple of weeks, it could be possible that disability payments wouldn’t be sent to over five million veterans.
 During the 2019 shutdown, disability and GI Bill checks were never affected, thanks to the fact that both were being funded through separate legislations that were being debated at the time.

 When the government does shut down, active-duty troops, as well as reservists and guard members are still required to do their jobs.
 However, they may not be paid for that work unless a separate piece of legislation gets passed by Congress that makes allowances for it.
 During past shutdowns, drills that had been scheduled for reservists and guard members were canceled or rescheduled.